wacncontent/CustomizeTool/addCommentOutput/articles/biztalk-services/biztalk-provision-services.md

 > [AZURE.IMPORTANT] The BizTalk Service uses **Owner** for the default service identity and the **Password** value.
 If you use the Symmetric Key value instead of the Password value, the following error may occur.<br/><br/>*Could not connect to the Access Control Management Service account with the specified credentials*

-[Managing Your ACS Namespace](https://msdn.microsoft.com/library/azure/hh674478.aspx) lists some guidelines and recommendations.
+[Managing Your ACS <!-- deleted by customization Namespace](https://msdn.microsoft.com/zh-cn/library/azure/hh674478.aspx) --><!-- keep by customization: begin --> Namespace](https://msdn.microsoft.com/library/azure/hh674478.aspx) <!-- keep by customization: end --> lists some guidelines and recommendations.

 ## Requirements explained